You are here

 Wentworth accepts applications on a rolling admissions basis, which means that applications are reviewed as soon as all required documents are received.
-The priority deadline for full-time day admissions for Fall semester is February 15.
+The priority deadline for full-time day admissions for the fall semester is February 15.
 After that date, applications are reviewed on a space-available basis.
 Transfer students will be considered for spring semester admissions depending on space availability.

 Wentworth accepts only full-time students in the day program majors, either as first-year or transfer applicants.
-Students seeking to study part time should apply to the College of Professional and Continuing Education’s (CPCE) evening and weekend programs.
+Students seeking to study part time may apply to the College of Professional and Continuing Education’s (CPCE) evening and weekend programs.

 The deposit deadline for admissions ($250.00) and on-campus housing ($500.00) for all full- time undergraduate students is May 1.
 Deposits may be accepted after May 1 if space is available.
 Admissions and on-campus housing deposits are not refundable after May 1.

-Please refer to the section regarding transfer credit for information and policies about receiving academic credit for courses taken at another institution, for Advanced Placement and other exam courses, and for military, professional or other experience.
+Please refer to the section regarding transfer credit for information and policies about receiving academic credit for courses taken at another institution, for advanced placement and other exam courses, and for military, professional or other experience.

 Wentworth Institute of Technology reserves the right to be the exclusive judge of the acceptability of any applicant for admission to its programs of study.

 All undergraduate applicants must have completed four years of English, algebra I, algebra II, plane geometry, and one laboratory science (e.g., chemistry, physics, or biology) course.
 For students applying to the Applied Mathematics program, the Computer Science program, or any engineering program, pre-calculus is also required.

 Application Process and Required Documents for Full-time Undergraduate Day Admissions